HOW TO APPLY FOR A NIGERIAN VISA:

 Click here to download an adobe pdf format of the instructions below

-PLEASE READ THE GUIDELINES FULLY BEFORE BEGINNING THE APPLICATION
+PLEASE READ THESE GUIDELINES FULLY BEFORE BEGINNING THE APPLICATION FOR A NIGERIAN VISA:

-Note: This is a fee paid online to the NIS (NIGERIA IMMIGRATION SRVICE) and is apart from the processing fee paid to the Consulate.
+Note: This is a fee paid online to the NIS (NIGERIA IMMIGRATION SRVICE) for applicants requring express service, there is the optional expedite fee paid to the Consulate.

 Note: All holders of ECOWAS member country passports DO NOT require a visa to enter Nigeria.

 PLEASE READ IN FULL THE GUIDELINES REGARDING PAYMENT

 - Click on “START APPLICATION’.
 Choose from GOOGLE, YAHOO or OPEN ID and create an account or if you have one, SIGN IN.

 - Complete the application form – PRINT (2) copies – click submit

 - On successful submission of your application, you will come to a page that will contain your reference ID which will also be emailed to you from the Nigeria Immigration Service (NIS) – Close the screen to proceed to payment or to input further applications (UP to 6 applications)